 For years now, Wal-Mart has been very open about their policy of selling generic prescription medications to people without insurance.
 For $4, an uninsured person could get a one month supply of a generic medication. $10 bought 3 months of the same medication.
 Many have accused Wal-Mart of using their size and purchasing power to undercut the competition.
 In reality, Wal-Mart has nowhere near the volume of prescription medication sales Walgreens or CVS has.
 Smaller retail pharmacies like those in Wal-Mart or Costco can easily sell generic prescription medications at those prices and still make a profit because these medications are inexpensive to all pharmacies.
 The real story was how long it took for other pharmacies to catch on.

-Now, the best way to compare the prices for nearly every prescription medication is to use the website goodrx.com.
+Now the best way to compare the prices for nearly every prescription medication is to use the website goodrx.com.
 It will show you the cash price for each prescription medication at multiple pharmacies.
-For example this link shows the cash price for 180 tablets (a six month’s supply) of a blood pressure medication called losartan is only $15.52 (GoodRx.com lowest price on December 9, 2018).
+For example the cash price for 180 tablets (a six month’s supply) of a blood pressure medication called losartan is only $15.52 (GoodRx.com lowest price on December 9, 2018).

-The list is for some of the most commonly prescribed medicines by primary care doctors.
-As examples, here are six receipts a patient of mine recently brought me from Costco.
-As you can see, the receipt is dated 3/17/2016 and this patient bought a full year’s supply of six different medications: Metformin for diabetes; amlodipine, atenolol, lisinopril and hydrochlorothiazide for high blood pressure and simvastatin for high cholesterol.
-What was the total for all five medications? $151.82 for the whole year!
+More examples include a full year’s supply of six different medications: Metformin for diabetes; amlodipine, atenolol, lisinopril and hydrochlorothiazide for high blood pressure and simvastatin for high cholesterol for a total cost of $115.28 for the whole year!
 Most people spend more than than for groceries each month.